zachestreito/jc_library/README.md

-jc_library is a library for interfacing between Jupyter and Canvas, with support for nbgrader
+nb_canvas is a library for interfacing between Jupyter's nbgrader and Canvas

 ## Usage
 * Work in progress